 Rachel Neal, Client Manager for Connectivity Services from DerbySoft kicked off the customer stories for the day.
 DerbySoft provides electronic distribution, reservation, financial, and marketing services for hotels and travel distributors.
 She supports 4 globally distributed data centers, with developers and customers all over the globe–needless to say it’s a challenging environment to manage.
 She was candid, funny and told a great story.
 (I happened to be at JCPenney to check out their holiday readiness war room the following day and they told me she was their favorite!)
 A few stories from Rachel:

-- Developers used to pick and choose from the
+- Developers used to pick and choose from the error

 The Winds Are Gathering For A Storm!

 An emerging generation of developers and cloud consumers don’t want delayed gratification.
 They expect everything they need available as a service.
 They want easy turn-on/turn-off.
 They want to pay based on usage.
 To meet the needs of this new class of customers, we re-worked our familiar classic Splunk into a brand-spanking-new cloud service called Splunk Storm!

 Evaluating Cloud ERP